-One particularly ingenious Innovation has been that of eco friendly glass.
+One particularly ingenious innovation has been that of eco-friendly glass.
 It not only makes a building more energy-efficient, but makes your interior spaces more comfortable.

 As we know, in sunny South Africa, our summers can get pretty hot!
 And many of us have the habit of using our air conditioners to the maximum.
 But did you know that with eco-friendly glass in your home, you could be using the air-conditioner a lot less?

 At the other extreme, depending where you live, winters can get extremely cold.
 And the warmth in your home can easily be lost through the windows and doors.
 In fact fenestration is responsible for around 40% of the energy loss in a building.
-But well specified windows with good insulation and specialized glass can help achieve optimal energy efficiency by acting as a thermal seal.
+But well specified windows with good insulation and specialised glass can help achieve optimal energy efficiency by acting as a thermal seal.

 When your building requires glare control as well as medium solar control, you can use a type of tinted glass called ColourVue.
-While it may be aesthetically appealing in color, it is slightly less effective for keeping out heat on its own.
+While it may be aesthetically appealing in colour, it is slightly less effective for keeping out heat on its own.

 While tinted glass helps to reduce the amount of heat and light that comes into your building, glass with a reflective coating, on the other hand, primarily reflects heat.
 These innovative eco-friendly coatings effectively reduce solar heat gain and let more visible light pass through, allowing for energy efficiency and natural illumination of your home.